The frog model on Galton-Watson trees: Recurrence

-Having defined the truncated frog model, we can now couple it with the ordinary frog model in the following way.
-Let $T_1$ and $T_2$ both be copies of $T$.
-On $T_1$ we place an active particle at the root, we position i.i.d. $\text{Poiss}(\lambda)$ sleeping particles at all non-root vertices, and then run the ordinary frog model.
-Now on $T_2$, we let each non-root vertex begin with the same number of sleeping particles as the corresponding vertex in $T_1$, and assign to each particle in $T_2$ a partner in $T_1$ originating at the same vertex.
-We now define a copy of the truncated model on $T_2$ by having each particle, if activated, proceed along the path obtained by eliminating all loops from the path taken by its partner in $T_1$ (activating all sleeping particles it encounters along the way), until the particle in $T_2$ either hits the root, or travels from a parent vertex to a child that has already been landed on by another particle, at which point it is eliminated.
-Letting $Z_j$ represent the number of times the root is hit in the model defined on $T_j$, we see that because the trajectory of each activated particle in $T_2$ is a subset of the trajectory of its partner in $T_1$, and because all activated particles in $T_2$ have activated partners in $T_1$, this implies that $Z_1\geq Z_2$.
-Hence, having determined that the number of particles that hit the root for the ordinary frog model stochastically dominates that of the truncated model, it follows that in order to establish the existence of a recurrent regime on $T$ for the ordinary frog model, it suffices to do so for the truncated frog model instead.
+\begin{lemma} Suppose $\lambda$ is so that $\GW$-a.s.\ the truncated frog model with $\Poiss(\lambda)$ sleeping frogs at each non-vertex root is recurrent.
+Then the same holds for the frog model $\GW$-a.s. \end{lemma} \begin{proof} We provide a coupling between the frog model and the truncated frog model.
+Let $T^{(1)}, T^{(2)}$ be copies of a tree $T$ sampled from $\GW$.
+On $T^{(1)}$ we place an active particle at the root, we position i.i.d. $\text{Poiss}(\lambda)$ sleeping particles at all non-root vertices, and then run the ordinary frog model.
+Now on $T^{(2)}$, we let each non-root vertex begin with the same number of sleeping particles as the corresponding vertex in $T^{(1)}$, and assign to each particle in $T^{(2)}$ a partner in $T^{(1)}$ originating at the same vertex.
+We now define a copy of the truncated model on $T^{(2)}$ by having each particle, if activated, proceed along the path obtained by eliminating all loops from the path taken by its partner in $T^{(1)}$ (activating all sleeping particles it encounters along the way), until the particle in $T^{(2)}$ either hits the root, or travels from a parent vertex to a child that has already been landed on by another particle, at which point it is eliminated.
+Letting $X_j$ represent the total number of particles that visit the root in the model defined on $T^{(j)}$, we see that because the trajectory of each activated particle in $T^{(2)}$ is a subset of the trajectory of its partner in $T^{(1)}$, and because all activated particles in $T^{(2)}$ have activated partners in $T^{(1)}$, this implies that $X_1\geq X_2$.
+In particular, if $X_2 = +\infty$ then $X_1 = +\infty$. \end{proof}

+For any $T,\lambda$ combination (where $T$ is a rooted tree without leaves or pipes) we denote the law of the truncated frog model on $T$ with $\text{Poiss}(\lambda)$ sleeping frogs per non-root vertex as ${\sf TFM}^{(\lambda)}_T$.
+The elements comprising the space on which this measure is defined, denoted as ${\sf PathsParticlesTrajectories}_T$, will consist of the following information: A single non-backtracking trajectory starting at the root, a non-negative integer $n_v$ for each non-root vertex $v$ that refers to the number of sleeping frogs initially located there, $n_v$ non-backtracking paths for each non-root vertex $v$, and finally an element of $[0,1]^{\mathbb{N}}$ associated with each non-backtracking path that allows us to break ties (this is needed on account of the last of the three conditions used to define the truncated frog model in the prior subsection).